kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-automation-concept.md

-The rule engines allow to crate any level of abstraction on the raw data and thus reduce the complexity of the individual signals as well as maintainig actual/measured states the subsystems are to be in.
-A strong distinction between setpoint- and actual-measured values is essential here (actual value vs. target value).
+The rule engines allow to crate any level of abstraction on the raw data and thus reduce the complexity of the individual signals as well as maintaining actual/measured states the subsystems are to be in.
+A strong distinction between set-point- and actual-measured values is essential here (actual value vs. target value).
  Both are supported by the
 [MQTT-Hyperdash naming convention](MQTT-dashgen-naming-conventions.md).